 Ricardo R. Chua, 65, Filipino, is a Director of the Bank since May 8, 2008.
 He is also the President and Chief Executive Officer since September 1, 2014.
 He currently serves as member of the boards of China Bank subsidiaries China Bank Savings, Inc. (CBSI), Chinabank Insurance Brokers, Inc. (CBC-IBI), CBC-PCCI, and China Bank Capital Corporation (CBCC); Director of Manulife China Bank Life Assurance Corp.
 (MCBLife), and Banker's Association of the Philippines, and Director and President of BancNet, Inc., CAVACON Corporation, Stonebrothers, Inc., Genricland Properties, Inc., and Sun & Earth Corporation, among others.
-Apart from China Bank's Chief Operating Officer; he was also at the boards of CBC Venture Capital Corporation, Philippine Clearing House Corporation, and CBC Forex Corporation.
+Apart from China Bank, he does not hold position in any other company listed in the PSE.
+Previously, President Chua was the Bank's Chief Operating Officer; he was also at the boards of CBC Venture Capital Corporation, Philippine Clearing House Corporation, and CBC Forex Corporation.
 A Certified Public Accountant, he graduated with a Bachelor of Science degree in Business Administration, Major in Accounting, cum laude, from the University of the East, and he holds a Masters in Business Management (MBM) degree from the Asian Institute of Management (AIM).
 President Chua has had extensive training in banking operations and corporate directorship, which include the Corporate Governance Training Program which he attended in November 2016, and AML Training for Directors in 2014.